 Now, if we want to talk how much damage a female character inflicts on an enemy, that's highly debatable as on average, males seem to be physically stronger in a given setting.
 That can, and usually is, represented in video games as males tend to dish out more damage.
 However, it is a grave error to illustrate females as having less ability to realistically reach a high HP marker and/or be physically superior to male counterparts.

 Why is this a concern?
 It isn't happening just with Tales of Graces f, but in other titles that have similar leveling systems like Borderlands.
 We, as an industry, have been so concerned with how females are physically portrayed that we have failed to highlight the glaring issues with their mechanical designs.
 Certainly, not all females in all games should have a glaringly larger amount of HP than males, but it does point to the problem of variety for female characters: there hardly is any.

 So what can we do as an industry and as consumers?
 Well, we can communicate with developers.
 I won't go so far as to say don't play games with such bad portrayals, but if no one brings up the errors in developers' mechanics and designs, females will always be unfavorable to use and left to a narrow perspective.
 I don't necessarily need Wonder Woman in the games I play, just a realistic one.

 That said, I long for the day when I meet a female boss character with insane amounts of HP and multiple lives to illustrate the philosophical intricacies of females!
 Females are varied peoples with unique qualities.
-It’s time developers and video games stop generalizing (erroneously) so damn much.
+It's time developers stop generalizing.
 Not all men are strong; neither are all females frail.